Getting Started with Native Advertising

-Native ads on Google SERPs (search engine result pages) are technically native ads.
+Native Advertising on Google SERPs (search engine result pages) are technically native ads.
 Those top paid search results, as detailed in the image below, are made to look like organic search results and don’t really pop-out as ads – unless you notice the small green ‘ad’ label next to the url.

 C. Content Recommendations